Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### lua_max_uri_args

-Maximum number of request uri arguments to parse by default.
+Maximum number of request URI arguments to parse by default.

 This argument can be set to an integer between 1 and 1000.

-When proxying, Kong sends all the request query arguments and this setting does not have any effect.
+When proxying, Kong sends all the request query arguments, and this setting does not have any effect.

 It is used to limit Kong and its plugins from reading too many query arguments.